 Before we dive into the tax impact of holding a REIT in a non-registered account, you need to understand the difference between dividends and distributions.

-In fact, dividends are reported on a T5 form while distributions are reported on a T3 form (see below).
-It is possible to receive some dividends from a REIT and if so, it will be included as one of the source of income and also be reported on the T3 with the gross-up information needed.
+Dividends are reported on a T5 form, while distributions are reported on a T3 form (see below).
+It is possible to receive some dividends from a REIT and if so, it will be included as one of the sources of income and also be reported on the T3 with the gross-up information needed.

 RioCan clearly outlines the ratios of the following income sources on their site.
 There can be up to 6 different sources identified, and all companies paying a distribution, not a dividend, will also outline the source..

-Not only because you declare the distribution as income on your taxes but because there can also be a return of capital (ROC) and that impacts your accounting.
-Note that ROC from REITs is the most tax efficient payout as the distribution is converted into a potential capital gain to be paid later at the time of disposition.
+Not only because you declare the distribution as income on your taxes but because there also can be a return of capital (ROC), that impacts your accounting.
+Note that ROC from REITs is the most tax-efficient payout as the distribution is converted into a potential capital gain to be paid later at the time of disposition.

 ROC, however, makes your accounting so much harder.
 It’s better to hold in your TFSA or RRSP account.

-When choosing the best Canadian REIT, if you plan on holding it in a non-registered account, you need to compare the net income from the REIT you have in mind with a good high yield stock such as BCE.
-The tax impact can make both investments be the same in the end.
+When investing in the best Canadian REIT, if you plan on holding it in a non-registered account, you need to compare the net income from the REIT you have in mind with a good high-yield stock such as BCE.
+The tax considerations can make both investments the same in the end.

 REIT Taxation (in Canada)